 The primary goal of client-centered case management is to optimize client functioning by a thorough assessment of needs.
-Using this assessment, the case managerand the client, with the client's input, work together to develops a plan to provide services in the most culturally appropriate, efficient, and effective manner.
+Using this assessment, the case manager and the client work together to develop a plan to provide services in the most culturally appropriate, efficient, and effective manner.
 Client-centered case management rests on a foundation of professional training, values, knowledge, theory, and skills used in the service of attaining goals established in conjunction with the client and the client's family and/or significant individuals, when appropriate.
 Client-centered case management is ongoing and includes the following specific goals: